Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

-A golden roast of chicken thighs with fennel, lemon, garlic, and honey.
-Rustic, sun-drenched, and perfect for high summer dinners or weekend gatherings.
+A golden hour roast of chicken thighs with fennel and a citrus glaze.
+Rustic, sun-drenched, and perfect for a sunset dinner or weekend gatherings.

 There are certain meals that hold memory of a season.
 This is one of them.
 The skin crisps slowly in a cast iron skillet.
 While fennel softens and caramelizes below, perfumed with lemon, orange, garlic, and thyme.
-Honey is brushed over the top in the final moments, catching the light like amber.
-This is summer comfort - zesty, lush, and a gently sweet dish.
+Citrus glaze is brushed over the top in the final moments, catching the light like amber.
+This is a winter comfort - zesty, lush, and a gently sweet dish.

 I highly recommend to marinade your chicken over night.
 Trust me, it is so worth it.
 It is less work to do the next day.